 Courtesy Thomas Angermann/Creative Commons/Flickr

 Some of India's lucky workers have migrated into the air-conditioned confines of its call centers and IT offices.
 For the rest, and for travelers there, reprieve comes in the form of a cooling, sweat-beating summer drink that acts like an internal sun screen.
-Mango, yogurt and milk combine in creamy harmony making those sweltering afternoons fighting stray dogs for the shade almost something to look forward to.
+Mango, yogurt and milk combine in creamy harmony making those sweltering afternoons almost something to look forward to.

 49. Red Bull, Austria